niklasb/boxes/README.md

 vagrant box add ubuntu-14.04-amd64 ubuntu-14.04-amd64_virtualbox.box
 ```

-Note: You may want to change the keyboard layout and timezone settings for the boxes as well as the username.
-Also you'll need to configure the public SSH keys to use in packer/scripts/common/access.sh ;)
+Note: You may want to change the keyboard layout and timezone settings for the boxes.

 If you're using different boxes be sure to change the config.vm.box setting in the Vagrantfiles.